isiddique2024/Page-Table-Injector/README.md

 - If your goal is to hook present and render a menu, please note you will have to give the target process's render thread access to the hyperspace context via hyperspace::switch_thread_context_to_hyperspace within the driver project.
 - For simplicity's sake I'm using RtlCreateUserThread or SetWindowsHookEx for the hyperspace DLL entry point execution.
 - In my opinion, this method is more ideal for an external window with internal memory access.
-At this moment there's quite a lot of detection vectors, but with some modifications (such as hiding threads, not triggering thread notify routines on thread creation/deletion and ideally not using process notify routines for cleanup) it can be extremely good.
+At this moment there's quite a lot of detection vectors, but with some modifications (such as hiding threads, spoofing return addresses, not triggering thread notify routines on thread creation/deletion and ideally not using traditional process notify routines for cleanup) it can be extremely good.
-- I've only tested this on Notepad and not anything else, if you run into bugs or issues please submit a Pull request.
+- I've only tested this on Notepad and not anything else, if you run into bugs or issues please submit a pull request.
 - **Hyperspace allocation was designed with thread execution in mind** - while IAT hooking is supported, thread execution is recommended for optimal compatibility.

 ### Signature Scan Protection Mechanism